faback/clozer/README.md

 ## Watch/Enjoy

-1. Required : Take pics/videos/memes.
+1. Optional : Take pics/videos/memes.
-2. Share - comments to twitter/fb/reddit.
+2. Optional - comments to twitter/fb/reddit.

 ### POST MEET

-1. Required : Brief stats of meet across globally.
+1. Optional : Brief stats of meet across globally.
-2. Required : Any payment sharing/brief budgeting.
+2. Optional : Any payment sharing/brief budgeting.
-3. Required : Share each others - media within group or comments/discussions on twitter/fb/instagram.
+3. Optional : Share each others - media within group or comments/discussions on twitter/fb/instagram.
 Have it public/private

 ## Settings/Filters/Analytics

-1. Required : User can set his preferences on games or movie interests - nearby or zip.
+1. Required : User can set his preferences on notifications/locations.
-1. Required : Food or drinks or other interests during a meet.
 2. Required : User will know amongst his friends who are interested in similar movie/games.
-3. Buzz - meets happening for movie/show/game through out world.
+99. Buzz - meets happening for movie/show/game through out world.
+100. Optional : Food or drinks or other interests during a meet.

-Clozr focuses on making a meet as easy as 3 taps once the user have had friends/groups/meetpoints in app , with
+Clozr focuses on making a meet as easy as 3 taps once the user have had friends/groups/meetpoints in app.